Howard Arkley

-Howard Arkley (5 May 1951 – 22 July 1999) was an Australian artist, born in Melbourne, known for his airbrushed paintings of houses, architecture and suburbia.
-His parents were Australian, and had British ancestry.
+Howard Arkley (5 May 1951 – 22 July 1999) was an Australian artist.
+He is known for his airbrushed paintings of Melbourne suburbia.

-Early career
+Life and career

-John Brack was Howard Arkley's first true inspiration and felt encouraged to continue with his art.

-After seeing an exhibition of works by Sidney Nolan, Arkley became very interested in art.
-Nolan's use of household materials inspired him and abstract artists such as Klee and Kandinsky also appealed to him.
-After discovering art, Arkley studied at Prahran College of Advanced Education from 1969 to 1972 where he discovered the airbrush, which he subsequently used in his paintings as he desired smooth surfaces.
+After seeing exhibitions of works by Melbourne artists Sidney Nolan and John Brack, Arkley developed an interest in art.
+Nolan's use of household materials was particularly inspirational, as was the abstract art Paul Klee and Wassily Kandinsky.
+Arkley studied at Prahran College of Advanced Education from 1969 to 1972, where he discovered the airbrush, which he subsequently used in his paintings as he desired smooth surfaces.

-He had his first exhibition, aged 24, at Tolarno Galleries, Melbourne, in 1975.
-Most of his early works were abstract, often depicting patterns or lines created with the airbrush.
-Arkley's works were first black and white, it was only later on that he began experimenting with colour.
-A turning point in Arkley's career was in 1981 when he created Primitive, a mural, which caught the attention of the public to his potential.
+He staged his first exhibition, aged 24, at Tolarno Galleries, Melbourne, in 1975.
+Most of his early works were abstract, often depicting patterns or lines created with airbrush.
+Arkley's works were initially black and white, then he began experimenting with colour.
+A turning point in Arkley's career was in 1981 when he created Primitive, a mural, which caught the attention of the public.
 In 1982 he painted a tram for the Victorian Ministry of the Arts.

 One of his first pieces, "Le que", was noted in the Fine Arts Falls Collection in 1973.

-First monograph

 Craftsman House issued the first monograph; Ashley Crawford's Spray: The Work of Howard Arkley in 1997; a revised edition by Crawford and Ray Edgar was published in 2001.
 The National Library of Australia explains; "This revised and updated edition explores Howard Arkley's influences and the milieu which nurtured and inspired him - from punk music and feminism to the exuberant art scene of the 1980s.
 Spray examines his work from its early development through abstraction, the gradual move to figurative iconography, into figuration and landscape."

-Final exhibition

 Arkley opened his final exhibition at the 1999 Venice Biennale, then travelled to London to plan an album cover for Nick Cave.
 Following London, he flew to Los Angeles, where his exhibition at the Karen Lovegrove Gallery was a sell-out.
 They then drove to Las Vegas where he married his partner Alison Burton on 15 July.
 (It was his third marriage; he had previously been married to Elizabeth Gower and Christine Johnston.)
-They returned to Melbourne on 19 July, and on 22 July 1999 he died of an accidental heroin overdose.
+They returned to Melbourne on 19 July, and on 22 July 1999, he died of a heroin overdose.